dojo/docs/dijit/info.rst

 Themes
 ======

-Dijit comes bundled with four themes: Claro (new in Dojo 1.5), Tundra, Soria, and Nihilo.
+Dijit comes bundled with four themes: Claro (Dojo 1.5+), Tundra, Soria, and Nihilo (all 1.0+).
 Themes are collections of images (icons and background images) and CSS, and brings a common visual style and color scheme to all the widgets.
 You can override the theme by container or by widget element to add nuance and flair.

 To learn more about themes, see :ref:`Dijit Themes and Theming <dijit/themes>`.